vigordesign/Basic-React-Digital-Business-Card/README.md

-# Scrimba Project 1 Digital Business Card
+# New Project!

- Basic React component layout with CSS practice!!
+Just starting a new React class and it's awesome!
+This uses basic React component structures and CSS!
+YAY!!